MatthewPatey/Fixel/paper/sections/tutorial.md

 The first word is the function call, denoted by the `#` symbol.
 Because `#caption` is a built-in function (which are described in detail in the next section) it needs no function definition.

-The next word, `@image1` refers to the input image, passed to the program during execution.
-The interpreter will throw an error during runtime if a program refers to `@image2` without passing in two input images.
+The next word, `@image0` refers to the input image, passed to the program during execution.
+The interpreter will throw an error during runtime if a program refers to `@image1` without passing in two input images.

 The final aspect of the code statement is the string in quotes, “Hello, World!”
 The built-in function `#caption` takes in an argument, the string to be overlaid on the image.
 Arguments to a function are passed as comma-separated statements.
 If we wanted to overlay a different text with the `#caption` function, we could write:

-	#caption @image1, “Hey!”
+	#caption @image0, “Hey!”

 or

-	#caption @image1, “?!?!!@()#$*#@”
+	#caption @image0, “?!?!!@()#$*#@”

 to display different text on the image.

 To further demonstrate the functionality presented in `hello-world.fxl`, let’s caption multiple images in one Fixel program:

-	#caption @image1, “Hello, World!”
+	#caption @image0, “Hello, World!”
-	#caption @image2, “Hello, again.”
+	#caption @image1, “Hello, again.”
-	#caption @image3, “Hi!”
+	#caption @image2, “Hi!”
 	------------
 	hello-world-multi.fxl

 We run this program by executing:

-	> ./fixel hello-world-multi.fxl image1.jpg image2.jpg image3.jpg
+	> ./fixel hello-world-multi.fxl image0.jpg image2.jpg image3.jpg

 The resulting images appear as follows: